Controllability and Vector Potential: Controllable Dynamical Systems from Kalman to Willems

-Remark: The above definition is equivalent to the following: $\ker_\F(P)$ is controllable if given any $f$ in it, and any $U \subset V \subset \R^n$ such that the closure of $U$ is contained in the interior of $V$, then there is an $f_c$ in $\ker_\F(P)$ such that $f_c = f$ on some neighbourhood of $U$, and equal to 0 on the complement of $V$.
+Such an $f$ is said to patch $f_1$ on $U_1$ with $f_2$ on $U_2$. (ii) A nested pair of subsets $U \subset V$ of $\Rn$ such that the closure of $U$ is contained in the interior of $V$, is admissible with respect to $\F$, if for any $f \in \F$ there is an $f_c \in \F$ such that $f_c = f$ on some neighbourhood of $U$ and equal to 0 on a neighbourhood of the complement $V^c$ of $V$.